Most Overlooked Classic Rock Albums

 1991

-Some bluesier arranges that are quick to delve into some laidback tunes.
-Coming in with a Rolling Stones-esque approach, the songs are then injected with some 60s era psychedelia, giving it an especially unique timbre.
-Throw that in with some neat tape effects or some samples that you wouldn't normally expect on an Alt Rock record, and you've got an eternally awesome record.
+Some bluesy arrangements quickly delve into some laidback tunes.
+Coming in with a Rolling Stones-esque approach, the songs are injected with '60s era psychedelia, giving them an especially unique timbre.
+Combine that with some neat tape effects and samples that you wouldn't normally expect on an alt-rock record, and you've got an eternally awesome album.

 Punk Rock / Noise Rock